plugin-llms

 ## Table of Contents

-llmsTxtTemplateGetter.descriptiontaglinein locale homepage frontmatter- Current locale's description in VuePress config file
+llmsTxtTemplateGetter.descriptiontaglinein the locale homepage frontmatter- The current locale's description in the VuePress config

 llmsTxtTemplateGetteroption.